stgibson/capstone_2_travel_activities/project_proposal.md

 a list of activities
 * Logged in users can add an activity to their list of favorite activities
 * Logged in users can view their favorite activities
-* Logged in users can remove an activity from their list of favorite activities

 ### User Flow